MKLab-ITI/pygrank/tutorials/documentation.md

 Based on this understanding, the following figure demonstrates a typical node recommendation pipeline using `pygrank`.
-This starts from a known personalization signal, applies node ranking algorithms, potentially improves their outcome with postprocessing mechanisms and eventually arives at new node scores.
+This starts from a known personalization signal, applies graph filters, potentially improves their outcome with postprocessing mechanisms and eventually arives at new node scores.
-In this procedure, node ranking algorithms effectively smooth out the personalization through the graph's structure.
+In this procedure, filters effectively smooth out the personalization through the graph's structure.

 ![pipeline](pipeline.png)

-The structural importance of nodes according to the ranking algorithm corresponds to their scores if a signal of equal values (e.g. ones) is provided as input.
-By convention, a signal of ones is inputted to all algorithms if `None` is provided.
+The structural importance of nodes according to the filters used corresponds to their scores if a signal of equal values (e.g. ones) is provided as input.
+By convention, a signal of ones is understood if `None` is provided.

-### :zap: Example
+### :zap: Pass a Graph Signal through a Filter
 Let us first define an personalized PageRank algorithm, which is graph filter performing random walk with restart in the graph.
 If the personalization is binary (i.e. all nodes have initial scores either 0 or 1) then this algorithm